miniBill/witch-awakening/DLCs/Secundus/Perks.md

 This is specific to your pocket dimension however you may perform this on another witch’s behalf in their pocket dimension at triple the cost.

+## Perk: Potion Forgery
+- Class: Academic
+- Element: Water
+- Cost: 4

+All witches have their own unique ‘signature’ for the potions they create and you are no exception.
+What you have a talent for is imitating the unique potion signature of other witches.
+As long as you have an example of their work then you can easily disguise your own potions as theirs without issue.
+You also have the ability to make your potions seem either one rank higher or lower than they actually are along with disguising the nature of the potions.
+For example you could disguise a poison as a healing potion it you wanted.

 ## Perk: Cursed Lineage
 - Class: Warlock
 - Element: Blood